-- walk quietly and with purpose if the bell has gone you must make your way to lesson! - walk on the left in corridors and crowded areas - all pupils will carry their planner, pencil case and achievement card in their hands! - be respectful of those around you never push or be impolite
+- ✓ walk quietly and with purpose if the bell has gone you must make your way to lesson! - ✓ walk on the left in corridors and crowded areas - ✓ all pupils will carry their Tuffbag in their hands.
+This helps us to start lessons promptly. - ✓ be respectful of those around you never push or be impolite